downingbots/RLDonkeycar/README.md

 The Software features:
 * on-car real-time control of donkeycar driving based upon OpenCV line-following or execution of Keras Neural Net on other Raspberry Pi 3B+ (aka "Control Pi")
 * on-car real-time supervised learning or reinforcement learning (RL) on one Raspberry Pi 3B+ (aka RLPi.)
-* uses Keras RL implementation based on OpenAI's Proximal Policy Optimization (PPO https://arxiv.org/pdf/1707.06347.pdf).
-A good introduction to PPO is available on YouTube by Arxiv Insights at https://www.youtube.com/watch?v=5P7I-xPq8u8 .
-Briefly, PPO is a gradient descent algorithm with an actor-critic component and a reward function based upon a history of results.
+* uses Keras RL implementation based on OpenAI's Proximal Policy Optimization ([PPO paper](https://arxiv.org/pdf/1707.06347.pdf)).
+A good introduction to PPO is available on [YouTube by Arxiv Insights.](https://www.youtube.com/watch?v=5P7I-xPq8u8) Briefly, PPO is a gradient descent algorithm with an actor-critic component and a reward function based upon a history of results.
 * periodic update of the Control Pi's Keras model weights computed at RLPi
 * uses same code to run with the donkey-car simulation